 Seriously makes me so sad!!!
 But since I have these instructions I can now make it at home.
 Just makes the holidays complete with every bite.

-Put it in the fridge before I want to use it, spoon it into a ziploc bag.
+I put frosting in the fridge before I want to use it, spoon it into a ziploc bag.
 Cut it at the corner and squeeze it on to look pretty.
-Add a few sprinkles and gingerbread cookies and you’re ready to go.
 I use the same technique to make our Starbucks pumpkin scone recipe too.

 Ingredients